wrightcameron/bioinformatics-btree/README.md

 Loading the data from the dumpfiles prevents your team from needing a fully functioning BTree to complete this requirement.

-Then create a separate search program named `GeneBankSearchDatabase` that uses the database instead of the BTree.
+Then create a separate search program named `gene-bank-search-database` that uses the database instead of the BTree.
 This is a common pattern in real life applications, where we may crunch lots of data using a data structure and then store the results in a database for ease of access.